CamStudio for Screencasting

 Let's step through the process of obtaining and trying out CamStudio.
 Start by visiting the project's website.
 To optionally donate to the project, simply click on the large orange button, which takes you to PayPal, where you can designate any amount you wish.

 Then go further down the home page, and you will see four blue links.
 The last one takes you to the support forum, where you can read questions and answers posted by other CamStudio users, and also post your own, once you have signed up for a (free) account.

 Click on the first of the four blue links, to download the latest version, which as of this writing is 2.0.
 Save the installation file to somewhere on your computer where you can find it later.
 Do the same for one of the lossless codec files, which give you the choice of a Zip archive file or an executable file.
-In this article, we will use the latter.
+In this article, I will use the latter.

 Note that CamStudio is an open source product, which means that the source code is publicly available.
 If you are interested in seeing the programming logic that runs behind the scenes, you can obtain it from the SourceForge project page.

 Run the two installation files that you downloaded, starting with the main one (named "CamStudio20.exe"), since that one creates the installation folder, which by default is C:\Program Files\CamStudio.
 The installation process should be straightforward, as seen in the screenshots below.

 The program then opens a Windows Explorer screen containing links to the CamStudio product file, two different movie player files, the Flash converter, and a utility for uninstalling CamStudio.

 The installation process for the codec is equally straightforward, as illustrated below.